PeterWrighten/PeterCS/DataStructure/Berkley_CS61B/README.md

 3. All statements in Java must end in a semi-colon.
 4. For code to run we need public static void main(String[] args)
 5. ```public static void main(String[] args)``` should be included in a public class.
 That also means it shoud be allowed only one public class in a .java file.
-6. The filename of .java must be the same with public class.
-7.